douglasnaphas/just-an-output-tf/README.md

-# just-a-stackset-tf
+# just-an-output
-A CloudFormation StackSet, for deployment with Terraform Cloud.
+A Terraform configuration with an output, for bootstrapping new projects in Terraform Cloud.